linode/docs/docs/development/introduction-to-awk/index.md

 ### Arrays

-AWK does not require array indices to be consecutive integers; strings and numbers may be used.
-This is because AWK uses string keys internally to represent an array's indices and so, arrays in AWK are more like associative arrays that store a collection of pairs.
-Unlike other programming languages, you do not need to declare an array and its size before using it and new pairs can be added at any time.
+AWK does not require array indices to be consecutive integers.
+Instead, strings and numbers may be used.
+This is because AWK uses string keys internally to represent an array's indices, and so arrays in AWK are more like associative arrays that store a collection of pairs.
+Unlike other programming languages, you do not need to declare an array and its size before using it, and new pairs can be added at any time.
 The file below serves to illustrate the behavior of arrays in AWK.

-1. Create the file `arrays.awk`.
+1. Create the file `arrays.awk`:

     {{< file "arrays.awk" awk >}}
 BEGIN {